-The School will be admitting pupils with severe social, emotional and mental health difficulties, frequently but not always, accompanied with a diagnosis of autism, and usually with an education and health care plan which notes the nature of these difficulties, or an education health and care plan may be in the process of being written.
+The School will be admitting pupils with a primary SEN need of social, emotional and mental health difficulties, sometimes accompanied with a diagnosis of autism, and usually with an education and health care plan which notes the nature of these difficulties, or an education health and care plan may be in the process of being written.
 Such difficulties are often the cause or the result of other special educational needs.
 They may arrive out of difficult life experiences or be the result of a medical condition.
 Therefore, the school acknowledges that our pupils may, from time to time, exhibit challenging behaviours that vary both in intensity and duration.